Devika Chirimar

 Ph.D.
 Candidate in Economics at Georgetown University | dc1297@georgetown.edu | VIEW MY CV

 I am an applied microeconomist specializing in environmental economics.
-In my research, I use geospatial and econometric methods to analyze large, high-frequency datasets, studying individual pollution exposure and behavioral responses to avoid high pollution.
+In my research, I use econometric methods to analyze large, high-frequency datasets, including geospatial data, to study individual pollution exposure and behavioral responses to avoid high pollution.
 I also examine how communities adapt to coastal risks driven by climate change.
 I am currently on the 2024-25 job market.

 Interests